alejo-acevedo-deel/wolox-hackaton/data-logger/README.md

 #### Database configuration

-Before running the app, make sure you have [InfluxDB installed](https://docs.influxdata.com/influxdb/v1.7/introduction/installation/) and a db created.
+Before running the app, make sure you have [InfluxDB installed](https://docs.influxdata.com/influxdb/v1.7/introduction/installation/).
+Influxdb is usually used as database to store time series recorded by sensors in a IoT system.

-To install Influxdb run the following commands
+To install and init Influxdb run the following commands

 1. brew install influxdb
 2. To start influxDD run: `influxd`